MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxrtstreamcreate.md

 ### -param Config

-An *ACXSTREAM_INIT* Config structure TBD.
+An *ACXSTREAM_INIT* Config structure that defines the initialization of the stream.
 For more information about ACX Objects, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param Stream